Trump to issue emergency declaration next week on opioids

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Wednesday he would declare a national emergency next week on opioid abuse, a move that could give states access to federal funds to fight the drug crisis.
+WASHINGTON (Reuters) - U.S. President Donald Trump said on Wednesday he would declare next week a national emergency on opioid abuse, a move that could give states access to federal funds to fight the drug crisis.

+The United States is battling a surge in opioid-related deaths, including 33,000 lives lost in 2015, more than any year on record, according to federal data.

-“The opioid is a tremendous emergency,” Trump told Fox Business network.
+“The opioid is a tremendous emergency,” Trump told Fox Business Network.
 “Next week, I‘m going to (be) declaring an emergency, (a) national emergency on drugs.”

-The United States is battling a growing opioid abuse epidemic that claimed more than 33,000 lives in 2015, more than any year on record, according to federal data.
+Trump is expected to provide a preview of his plans for tackling drug demand and the opioid crisis in remarks on Thursday.

+Trump said in August that he would declare opioid abuse a national emergency.

 Opioids, primarily prescription painkillers, heroin and fentanyl - a drug 50 to 100 times more powerful than morphine - are fueling the drug overdoses.